 Sex sells.
-Or at least, the thought of sex catches a man’s attention.
-If you want to draw a man’s attention, show him a picture of a sexy woman.
+The thought of sex catches a man’s attention.
+If you want to draw his attention, show him a picture of a sexy woman.
 Even on a t-shirt.
-Even riding a pipe-fusion machine.
+Even a sexy mom riding a pipe-fusion machine.

 Following are tees from businesses which did just that — put a sexually-stimulating picture on a t-shirt to draw business.
 Most of them are bars and restaurants, but they needn’t be.